 Increase your intake of vitamins and minerals

+All-natural foods can give you something positive.
+That means you won’t have to resort to supplements.
 Everything you need is in the food you eat.
 You just need to learn how to choose the best ingredients for your recipes, typically:

 - Fatty fish

 It’s true that there are certain basic elements that are essential for any diet.
 Plus, the most desirable diets adapt to meet the demands of your particular body.

-In this sense, it’s best to consider your food as a kind of medicine: what do you need for your body to function well, and which foods will provide that?
+In this sense, it’s best to consider your food as a kind of medicine: so, what do you need for your body to function well, and which foods will provide that?
 If you take this approach, your life will improve.
 You’ll be eating much smarter and will have better well-being all around.

-Remember, however, to visit your doctor if you are experiencing this phenomenon on a regular basis.
+If you combine exercise with a healthy diet, the tingling sensation in your skin will improve or disappear.
+That’s a fact.
+Remember, however, to visit your doctor if you’re experiencing this phenomenon on a regular basis.
 Then you can combine your prescribed treatment with these measures.
-The combination of both therapies will provide you with considerable relief.
+Furthermore, the combination of both therapies will provide you with considerable relief.